verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 - [A Text-book of Astronomy by George C. Comstock](https://www.gutenberg.org/ebooks/34834)
 - [American Rural Highways by T.R.
 Agg](https://www.gutenberg.org/ebooks/29420)

+However, you can change the sources to whatever text you want, as described below in "Customizing the program"

 ## Usage - how to run this program
 Please note: As a prerequisite, this code requires that `ruby` is installed on your machine.
 I used ruby v 3.3.0 to develop this, but have also tested it on v 3.1.2.